-Significant judgment is used in setting the assumptions used to calculate the Company's retirement benefit obligations.
+Significant judgment is used in setting the assumptions used to calculate the Group's retirement benefit obligations.
 The sensitivity analyses have been determined based on reasonably possible changes of the significant assumptions occurring at the end of the reporting period.
 Changes in trend rate assumptions by 1% either direction will change the retirement benefit obligation as follows:

-Defined benefit Medical Benefit Plans
+Defined benefit pension plan Medical Benefit Plans

-Increase 2016 \$ Decrease 2016 \$ Increase 2016 \$ Decrease 2016 \$
+Increase 2017 \$ Decrease 2016 \$ Increase 2017 \$ Decrease 2016 \$

-Discount rate 1,531 1.872 108 127
+Discount rate 2,142 1,531 200 108

-Salary increase 89 84 117 103
+Compensation increase 116 89 215 117

-Average life expectancy 421 620 75 72
+Average life expectancy 610 421 141 75

 The above sensitivity analyses are based on a change in an assumption while holding all other assumptions constant.
 In practice this is unlikely to occur, and change in some of the assumptions may be correlated.
-When calculating the sensitivity of the defined benefit obligation to significant actuarial assumptions the same method (present value of the defined benefit obligation calculated with the projected unit credit method at the end of the reporting period) has been applied as when calculating the pension liability recognised within the statement of financial position.
+When calculating the sensitivity of the defined benefit obligation to significant actuarial assumptions the same method (present value of the defined benefit obligation calculated with the projected unit credit method at the end of the reporting period) has been applied as when calculating the pension liability recognised within the consolidated statement of financial position.
 The methods and types of assumptions used in preparing the sensitivity analysis did not change compared to the previous period.

-For the funded plans, the Company ensures that the investment positions are managed with an asset-liability matching (ALM) framework that has been developed to achieve long-term investments that are in line with the obligations under the pension schemes.
-The Company's ALM objective is to match assets to the pensions obligation by investing in long-term fixed interest securities with maturities that match the benefits payments as they fall due.
-The Company actively monitors how the duration and the expected yield of the investments are matching the expected cash outflows arising from the pension obligations.
-The Company has not changed the process used to manage its risk from previous periods.
+For the funded plans, the Group ensures that the investment positions are managed with an asset-liability matching (ALM) framework that has been developed to achieve long-term investments that are in line with the obligations under the pension schemes.
+The Group's ALM objective is to match assets to the pensions obligation by investing in long-term fixed interest securities with maturities that match the benefits payments as they fall due.
+The Group actively monitors how the duration and the expected yield of the investments are matching the expected cash outflows arising from the pension obligations.
+The Group has not changed the process used to manage its risk from previous periods.
 Investments are well diversified, such that failure of any single investment would not have a material impact on the overall level of assets.